steveloughran/kerberos_and_hadoop/README.md

 of notes scrawled in blood as a warning to others, this book is

 1. Incomplete.
-1. Based on experience and superstition, rather than knowledge and insight.
+1. Based on experience and superstition, rather than understanding and insight.
-1. Covers knowledge that will drive the reader insane.
+1. Contains information that will drive the reader insane.

 Reading this book implies recognition of these facts and that the reader, their estate and their heirs accept all risk and liability.
-The author is not responsible if anything happens to the Hadoop clsuter, including all the data stored in HDFS disappearing into an unknown dimension, or the YARN scheduler starting to execute jobs to summon hitherto unknown pre-human deities.
+The author is not responsible if anything happens to the Hadoop cluster, including all the data stored in HDFS disappearing into an unknown dimension, or the YARN scheduler starting to summon pre-human deities.

 **You have been warned**